Remembering Bobby...

 I don't care what it is I'll record it".
 When they brought the pin spot light slowly narrorwer into his eyes during the last 30 seconds of If I Were a Carpenter, the hair on my arms stood straight up and the entire Hilton showroom was absolutely electrified.
 We will not see his like again.
 There were things I liked and didn't like about the Kevin Spacy movie but overall it was great.
 I miss Bobby very much.
 "Nobody is really gone as long as someone remembers".

--- Dan McPhail, Radio Air Personality since 1967 and owner, the Smilin' Scotsman Party DJ Emcee Service, Flint Michigan
+-- Dan McPhail, Radio Air Personality since 1967, owner of the Smilin' Scotsman

 Steve Fischler shares this: